 - Case 6 – Micro finance: Efficiency analysis in micro-finance projects

 Micro-finance projects aim to help poor and excluded people to get access to financial services including loans, saving facilities, insurance and money transfer services.
 Micro financing has its roots in Bangladesh where in the seventies the Grameen Bank started providing micro credit to groups of excluded people.
-Many projects followed this example through providing micro-credit services to poor people or supporting the establishment of micro-credit schemes and institutions.
+Many projects followed this example by providing micro-credit services to poor people or supporting the establishment of micro-credit schemes and institutions.
 Increasingly, micro finance projects tend to focus on developing the capacities of existing financial institutions to become more inclusive.

 This case explains how to analyse efficiency in micro finance projects.